stephengold/jme3-maze/README.md

 1. Install Git and a Java Development Kit (JDK), if you don't already have one.
-2. Point the `JAVA_HOME` environment variable to your JDK installation.
+2. Point the "JAVA_HOME" environment variable to your JDK installation.
   + using Bash or Zsh: `export JAVA_HOME="` *path to installation* `"`
   + using Windows Command Prompt: `set JAVA_HOME="` *path to installation* `"`
   + using PowerShell: `$env:JAVA_HOME = '` *path to installation* `'`